 To load Winlogbeat default visualization dashboards, you need to have created the index pattern.
 Hence, navigate to Kibana and create the Winlogbeat index pattern.

-Next, if you are using Elasticsearch as your output, you can load the dashboards by running the setup command or enabling dashboard loading in the winlogbeat.yml (setup.dashboards.enabled: true) configuration.
+Otherwise, if you are using Elasticsearch as your output, you can load the dashboards by running the setup command or enabling dashboard loading in the winlogbeat.yml (setup.dashboards.enabled: true) configuration.
+This will automatically create the index pattern.

 Loading dashboards (Kibana must be running and reachable)